dory banner

 Exciting Video of Drift Dory going down impressive rapids.

 Mention the word Dory and you immediately get an argument.
 There is a great deal of controversy as to the tenderness vs stability of dories.
 Not all dories are created equal and not all traditional designs translate to pleasure boats gracefully.
-If you plan on building one do your research otherwise you might find yourself looking for 200 pounds of cod to stabilise your dory for your Sunday afternoon sail.
+If you plan on building one do your research otherwise you might find yourself looking for 200 pounds of cod to stabilize your dory for your Sunday afternoon row.

 email me if you find mistakes, I'll fix them and we'll all benefit: Christine